-Kosovo is one of the youngest countries in the world which have gained independence from Serbia a few years ago.
-In the upcoming years, they were able to create their very own law enforcement forces.
-As the spike of their security system, they have created a ROSU.
+Kosovo is one of the youngest countries in the world, having gained independence from Serbia a few years ago.
+In the years following independence, Kosovo has worked to create its law enforcement forces.
+As part of its efforts to enhance security, Kosovo has established a unit called ROSU.

-Today, most police in Kosovo are employed as patrol officers.
-However, there is a part of the police forces that have specialized in investigative and specialized units.
-They are divided into six regions, including organized crime, the forensic unit, and a few others.
+Today, most police in Kosovo work as patrol officers.
+However, a portion of the police force has specialized in investigative and specialized units.
+These units are divided into six regions, including organized crime and the forensic unit.

 In addition to these specialized units, each region has its own Regional Operational Support Unit (ROSU).
-They are representing some kind of ordinary SWAT units.
-The members of ROSU are often called specialists.
-The unit operators are specially trained to perform the most difficult form of arrests, combat terrorism, and violent attacks and conduct dangerous search warrants.
-Their secondary objective is to prevent distortion of public peace in greater volume and they are often used to control crowds during violent demonstrations.
+These units are similar to standard SWAT units.
+The members of ROSU are often referred to as specialists.
+The unit operators are specially trained to perform the most difficult arrests, combat terrorism and violent attacks, and conduct dangerous search warrants.
+Their secondary objective is to prevent the disturbance of public peace on a larger scale, and they are often used to control crowds during violent demonstrations.

-The first specialized ROSU units in Kosovo were formed in the capital Prishtina, and at first, they appeared as a regional unit for street crime (Regional Street Crimes Unit).
-The unit in regular SWAT form was formed in 2002.
-The very first unit was stationed in Kosovo Polje and it was used to support the entire territory of Kosovo.
+The first specialized ROSU units in Kosovo were formed in the capital city of Prishtina and initially appeared as regional units for street crime (Regional Street Crimes Unit).
+The unit in standard SWAT form was established in 2002.
+The very first unit was stationed in Kosovo Polje and was used to support the entire territory of Kosovo.

 Other special units in Kosovo

-In addition to ROSU units in Kosovo, there are other special units with similar or close responsibilities and tasks ( a relative of users and authorizations).
-The ROSU often cooperates with CPU, a Close Protection Unit, and the Special Intervention Unit (SIU).
+In addition to ROSU units in Kosovo, other special units have similar or related responsibilities and tasks.
+The ROSU often cooperates with the Close Protection Unit (CPU) and the Special Intervention Unit (SIU).

-Close Protection Unit within the Kosovo Police was formed on January 21, 2002.
-The main task of the CPU is to provide personal protection of Very Important Persons (VIP).
-In addition, the CPU unit also provides protection for persons who are under threat and who are under the witness protection program.
-The CPU also covers up tactical cover for foreign delegations and they are also responsible for the protection and in-case-of-emergency evacuation of international staff and police officers assigned to the EULEX mission in Kosovo.
+The Close Protection Unit within the Kosovo Police was formed on January 21, 2002.
+The main task of the CPU is to provide personal protection for Very Important Persons (VIPs).
+In addition, the CPU unit also protects individuals who are under threat and who are part of the witness protection program.
+The CPU also provides tactical cover for foreign delegations.
+They are also responsible for protecting and evacuating international staff and police officers assigned to the EULEX mission in Kosovo.